Comparison of viscosity solutions for a class of non-linear PDEs on the space of finite nonnegative measures: Introduction

 \section{Introduction}

 The McKean--Vlasov dynamic is motivated to study the limiting behaviour of a large population particle system with mean-field interaction, as the population size tends to infinity, see e.g. \cite{Dawson Vaillancourt 1995, Sznitman 1991}, etc. Recently, optimal control problem of the McKean-Vlasov dynamics has been extensively studied in the literature, see e.g. \cite{Carmona Delarue 2013, Pham Wei 2018}, which leads to HJB equations on the Wasserstein space, see e.g. \cite{Pierre Cardaliaguet 2019,ReneCarmona2018,Alekos Cecchin 2024,Wilfrid Gangbo 2022,Erhan 2018,Andrea Cosso 2024}.
+PDEs in the space of measures also appear in mean-field optimal stopping problems \cite{Talbi 2023a, Talbi 2023b, Possamai 2023}, mean-field control of jump processes \cite{Burzoni 2020}, and control problems of occupied processes \cite{Soner 2024a}.
 A prominent technique for analyzing the associated HJB equations is the "lifting" method, which transforms the infinite-dimensional PDE on the Wasserstein space into a finite-dimensional PDE on a Hilbert space of random variables.
 For instance, in \cite{Jianjun Zhou 2024}, the authors introduced a notion of viscosity solutions by lifting the equation to the space of processes, proving existence and uniqueness under Lipschitz continuity.
 Alternatively, a direct approach working on the Wasserstein space itself has been developed.
-In \cite{Erhan Xin 2025}, a comparison principle for the equation \eqref{eq:second-order} on $\mathcal{P}_2(\R^d)$ was established for Lipschitz continuous solutions using the Fourier-Wasserstein distance $\rho_F$, and a doubling variable argument, which was later extended to semicontinuous solutions in \cite{Erhan He 2025}, Another innovative technique, employing a particle approximation argument, was used in \cite{Erhan Hang 2025} to prove a comparison principle for a specific HJB equation under weaker assumptions.
+The idea of using the Fourier-Wasserstein distance in the doubling variable argument was brought up in \cite{Soner 2024b, Soner 2024c} to show the comparison principle for first-order PDEs in the Wasserstein space.
+It was then adopted in \cite{Erhan Xin 2025, Daudin 2025} for the comparison of second-order PDEs on space of probability measures.
+Another innovative technique, employing a particle approximation argument, was used in \cite{Erhan Hang 2025} to prove a comparison principle for a specific HJB equation under weaker assumptions.

-In this paper, we study a class of second-order PDEs on the space of finite measures $\Mc_2(\R^d)$, rather than the space of probability measures in the classical literature, in the form:
+In this paper, we study a class of second-order PDEs on the space $\Mc_2(\R^d)$ of measures with finite 2nd order moment, rather than the space of probability measures in the classical literature, in the form:

 Our main objective is to establish the comparison principle for semi-continuous viscosity solutions under some technical conditions (c.f.
 Assumptions \ref{A.ham}).
 Further, as one of the applications, we study an optimal control problem of McKean–Vlasov branching diffusions, in which each particle evolves according to a stochastic differential equation whose coefficients depend on a time‐varying mean measure, and may branch at a controlled rate.